National Initiatives

 Improved land use

-More palm landscapes sustainably managed and climate resilient
+Improved land use where palm landscapes are sustainably managed and climate resilient

 Better incomes